Vitré, Ille-et-Vilaine: Situation

 The city is located on the slopes of the Vilaine river, along an east–west geographic depression which the national railway on the Paris-Rennes route follows.

-Vitré commune is home to around 28,000 inhabitants spread throughout three cantons: Vitré, La Guerche-de-Bretagne and Châteaugiron.
+Vitré commune is home to around 18,600 inhabitants, and is the centre of a functional area with 54,000 inhabitants.

 The land area of Vitré: 37.19 km2.
 The average altitude of Vitré is approximately 89 m.
 The highest point, 127 m, is found in the "Ménardières" zone, at Pierre and Marie Curie Street.
 The lowest point, 67 m, is close to the firm S.V.A.'s location under the viaduct of the ring-road.

 Since 1 October 2010, Vitré has withdrawn from the arrondissement of Rennes and joined the arrondissement of Fougères-Vitré.

 Climate

 Vitré has an oceanic climate slightly degraded (type Cfb according to Koppen Classification).
 The city is located in climate zone Breton "South East", which includes the portion south and east of the Vilaine.

 The winters are wet and mild on average, but occasionally, the annual minimum temperature can be largely negative with some severe frosts.

 The days without thawing remain infrequent.
 The summers are relatively dry, moderately warm and sunny.

 The annual maximum temperatures exceed several times a year over 30 °C and few years when this threshold is not reached.

 The city has about 1,750 hours of sunshine each year (nearly 2,000 hours in 2003 and 2010).
 It is located in a region with relatively high relief, well exposed to winds from SW, consequently more humid with annual rainfall heights between 800 and 1000 mm (≈ 900 mm in 2001 and 2002, between 600 and 800 mm between 2003 and 2006).

 At temperatures, it is little differentiated from Rennes basin in the valleys of about 12.5 °C. It becomes rather on the hills with an average annual temperature lowered to 10 °C and a certain rigor in winter with high wind exposure.
 On average, there are 130 rainy days per year, 70 days of fog, 15 stormy days, 9 days and 6 days of snow and hail.